Intro: Best Money Management Tips

 If you can only afford to spend $2000 each month for all of your expenses (both mandatory and discretionary), keep tabs on how much you go over or under each month.
 This is a great money management tip and monitoring strategy for those who have never made a budget and are not entirely sure what exactly their spending habits are.
 Once you see that you go 25% or 50% over your affordable spending, you can start to take a closer look at where this money is going.

 The great thing about money management tips like this one is that they do not demand that money management newbies start creating a budget from the jump.
-Budgets sound simple, but deciding how much to spend and ultimately sticking to it are two of the most daunting parts about creating a budget.
+Budgets sound simple, but deciding how much to spend and ultimately sticking to it are two of the most daunting parts of creating a budget.
 This way, you can see where you are overspending and organically make adjustments.

 Start Planning for Retirement as Soon as You Can